Crisp-Unimib/ContrXT/README.md

 ## Tutorials and Usage

-A complete example of ContrXT usage is provided in the notebook ["ContrXT Demo"](https://github.com/Crisp-Unimib/ContrXT/blob/master/ContrXT%20Demo.ipynb).
+A complete example of ContrXT usage is provided in the notebook ["ContrXT Demo"](https://github.com/Crisp-Unimib/ContrXT/blob/master/ContrXT%20Demo.ipynb) inside of the main repository folder.
 Complete documentation of the package functions will also be available shortly.

 ## Running tests